EnashMods/H3Porting/README.md

 Sidewinder
 Shared

+Installation Instructions:
+1. Download TagTool from my repo https://github.com/EnashMods/TagTool
+2. Install at the most convenient place (probably your maps folder)
+3. Download all scripts and tags folders into any directory, though to run them with TagTool directly they will need to be in the same directory as TagTool.

 Hud Install:
-1. Run Halo3Hud
+A. Run Halo3Hud.cmds
-2. it be good
+B. it be good

 Weapons Install:
+A. Run Halo3WeaponsNoHud.cmds
-1. Run Halo3WeaponsNoHud
+B. Run Halo3WeaponFixes.cmds
-2. Run Halo3WeaponFixes
+C. Run Halo3WeaponVariants.cmds
-3. Run Halo3WeaponVariants
+D. Run Projectiles.cmds
-4. it also be good
+E. it also be good

 Vehicles Install:
-1. Run Halo3Vehicles
+A. Run Halo3Vehicles.cmds
-2. good, be it
+B. good, be it

+4. Run Effects_Restoration.cmds
+5. Copy the provided font package into maps\fonts\

 #### Use the provided TagTool